Leadership of the Council

-As Cabinet Member for Finance, Assets and Digital, her responsibilities include:
+As the Cabinet Member for Place and Community Development, Councillor Eyre's responsibilities include:

 Councillor Roy Webb has been a local councillor since 1985, initially at Erewash Borough Council, before representing Allestree both as a county and city councillor.
 With over 30 years experience as a local councillor, he brings with him a wealth of knowledge in relation to adult social care and housing in particular.